Skip to content

 jackin load agent-smith my-app

-Or load a different agent class into the same workspace:
+Or load a different role into the same workspace:

 Terminal window